asajeffrey/ecmascript_sharedmem/memmodel/README.md

 where we define the *happens before* relation ─hb→ to be the transitive closure of (─ppo→ ∪ ─rf→). ∎

-Not all candidate program executions are valid, however, since ─hb⟶ may be cyclic.
+Not all candidate program executions are valid, however, since ─hb→ may be cyclic.
 For example in the TAR pit candidate execution, we have:

 >  (`W m[1] → 1`) ─rf→ (`R m[1] → 1`) ─ppo→ (`W m[0] → 1`) ─rf→ (`R m[0] → 1`) ─ppo→ (`W m[1] → 1`)